Tornieria: Discovery and naming

 If Tornieria were the same genus as Barosaurus, then the name Tornieria would be abandoned as a junior subjective synonym.
 However, later researchers proposed generic distinction between the American and the African form.
 In the early 21st century this usage became prevalent and in 2006 Kristian Remes in a review concluded that Tornieria was indeed distinct and a valid genus.

 A complication is formed by the fact that Janensch in 1961 recognised a variety of B. africanus: B. africanus var. gracilis, a morph distinguished by more gracile hind limbs.
-In 1980, Russell et al. promoted this to a full species: Barosaurus gracilis which then would become a Tornieria gracilis under the present usage, a combination already published by George Olshevsky in 1992.
-However, Remes in 2006 concluded that B. gracilis had been a nomen nudum, neither holotype nor diagnosis having been provided in 1980.
+In 1980, Russell et al. informally promoted this taxon to the species level, Barosaurus gracilis; it was officially elevated to B. gracilis by John McIntosh in 1990, and was combined to as Tornieria gracilis by George Olshevsky in 1991.

+In 2006, Remes suggested that B. gracilis is a nomen nudum, with neither the holotype nor diagnosis having been provided by Russell et al. (1980).
+However, Bivens, Greenfield and Curtice (2025) suggested that T. gracilis is not a nomen nudum but a validly named species, since the name has been made available by Chure & McIntosh (1989) as a subspecies of T. africana (then referred to B. a. gracilis) who explicitly credited the species' authorship to Janensch (1961), which is in accordance with the International Code of Zoological Nomenclature (ICZN) article 13.1.2; they concluded that T. gracilis is an available name with the correct authorship being Chure & McIntosh (1989) in accordance with the ICZN articles 45.5.1 and 50.1, and designated a lectotype in accordance with the ICZN articles 74.1 and 74.7.